milthorpe/chapel-gpu/doc/rst/instructions/low.rst

          forall i in GPU(1..n, GPUCallback) { ... }

-      If the this lambda version does not work, try `this workaround <https://github.com/chapel-lang/chapel/issues/8351>`_:
+      If this lambda version does not work, try `this workaround <https://github.com/chapel-lang/chapel/issues/8351>`_:

       .. code-block:: chapel